rajesh11cse/7-Segment_Number/README.md

 You must have the node, installed on your system globally

-Copy the git url https://github.com/rajesh11cse/EnukeNodeAssignment.git
+Extract the file RAJESH_KUMAR_so_node_test.zip;

-Open terminal and put 'git clone https://github.com/rajesh11cse/EnukeNodeAssignment.git'
+Open folder in text-editor

-Go inside EnukeNodeAssignment
+Go inside the RAJESH_KUMAR_so_node_test through CMD command interface.

-run comamd 'npm install --save' then run application by 'node app.js'
+run comand 'npm install --save' then run application by 'node app.js'

 1. The Marco Polo Game